 Duration of untreated psychosis

 Only 13 percent of study participants reported a delay in treatment of more than a year after the onset of symptoms.
 Longer duration of symptoms prior to treatment correlates directly with greater time to remission and a lesser degree of remission.
+Recently a number of programs are exploring early intervention, which would provide treatment after the first psychotic episode.

 Initial response to medication

-87 percent of study participants reported effective control of symptoms with their first antipsychotic medication.
+Eighty-seven percent of study participants reported effective control of symptoms with their first antipsychotic medication.
 The improvement of symptoms within days of receiving an antipsychotic drug significantly predicts long-term treatment results.

 Adherence to treatment

 All study participants adhered to their treatment and medication taking.
 Failure to take medication as prescribed interferes with both short-term and long-term recovery.
+Outside of this study, a review of studies found that 41 percent of people with schizophrenia were non-compliant when prescribed antipsychotics.

 Access to care